Journey to the Far Side of the Sun: Retrospective reviews

-Gary Gerani, co-writer of Pumpkinhead, ranks Doppelgänger 81st in his book Top 100 Sci-Fi Movies, calling the film "enigmatic" and a "fine example of speculative fantasy in the late '60s".
-He praises Thinnes' and Wymark's performances, the characterisation, the film's lesser themes (which include adultery, infertility and corruption) and its "Fourth of July-style" effects.
+Gary Gerani, co-writer of Pumpkinhead, ranks Journey to the Far Side of the Sun 81st in his book Top 100 Sci-Fi Movies, calling the film "enigmatic" and a "fine example of speculative fantasy in the late '60s".
+He praises Thinnes' and Wymark's performances, as well as the characterisation, the film's secondary themes (such as adultery, infertility and corruption) and the "Fourth of July-style" special effects.
 Sylvia Anderson suggested that American audiences, who were less familiar with Century 21's puppet productions than their British counterparts, were more enthusiastic about the film.
 She explained: "It was all too easy to compare our real actors with our puppet characters and descriptions such as 'wooden', 'expressionless', 'no strings attached' and 'puppet-like' were cheap shots some of the UK critics could not resist ...
 Typecasting is the lazy man's friend, and boy, were we typecast in Britain".
 In 1992, she said of the film: "I saw it on TV a couple of years ago and I was very pleased with it.
 I thought it came over quite well".
-To Chris Bentley, Doppelgänger is a "stylish and thought-provoking science-fiction thriller".
+To Chris Bentley, the film is a "stylish and thought-provoking science fiction thriller".

 TV Guide magazine gives the film two stars out of four, calling it a "strange little film" with an "overwritten script".
-Glenn Erickson of DVD Talk considers Doppelgänger a "good" film but writes that it "takes an okay premise but does next to nothing with it.
+Glenn Erickson of DVD Talk considers Journey to the Far Side of the Sun a "good" film but writes that it "takes an okay premise but does next to nothing with it.
 We see 100 minutes of bad drama and good special effects, and then the script opts for frustration and meaningless mystery".
-He criticises the cinematography, comparing it to that of Thunderbirds in so far as the characters "stand and talk a lot", while defining the script as "at least 60 percent hardware-talk and exposition ...
+He criticises the cinematography, comparing it to that of Thunderbirds in the sense that the characters "stand and talk a lot", while defining the script as "at least 60 per cent hardware-talk and exposition ...
 How people move about – airplane, parachute, centrifuge – is more important than what they're doing".
 In a review for Den of Geek, Martin Anderson praises the direction and effects but states that the film's "robust and prosaic" dialogue sits "ill-at-ease with the metaphysical ponderings".
 He criticises some of the editing, noting that many of the effects shots have "that 'Hornby' factor, slowing up the narrative unnecessarily".
-He rates Doppelgänger three stars out of five, summing it up as "an interesting journey with many rewards".
+He rates the film three stars out of five, summing it up as "an interesting journey with many rewards".